Table of Contents:

 - Kidney disease.
 A decline in kidney function can cause some dog’s breath to have the odor of ammonia.

 - Diabetes.
 Another disease that can cause an abnormal oral odor is diabetes.
-A severe form of uncontrolled diabetes, diabetic ketoacidosis, can cause an abnormal sweet fruity odor.
+A severe form of uncontrolled diabetes, diabetic ketoacidosis, can cause an abnormal sweet, fruity odor.

-How to Make Fishing Smelling Breath Go Away
+How to Make Fishy Breath Go Away

-- Is your dog showing any signs of respiratory symptoms such as coughing or trouble breathing?
+- Is your dog showing any signs of respiratory symptoms, such as coughing or trouble breathing?
 Sneezing?
 Bloody nose?

-- Is your dog showing any signs of diabetes such as drinking more or urinating more?
+- Is your dog showing any signs of diabetes, such as drinking more or urinating more?

 - Is your dog vomiting?
 Not eating?
 Losing weight?